-However, the one major downside to working from home can be the loss of productivity.
-You may find yourself constantly distracted by family members, errands, pets, and even your own electronics.
-Follow these four tips to stay on task and away from the television.
+However, as you may have already discovered, the one major downside to working from home can be the loss of productivity.
+You may find yourself distracted by family members, errands, pets, and even your own smartphone.
+Follow these four tips to stay on task and minimize interruptions.

 Just because you can work from your living room couch doesn’t necessarily mean that you should.
-Create a defined space dedicated to your work zone—preferably an entire room, if possible.
+Create a defined space dedicated to your work zone—preferably an entire room, if possible—but a section of the kitchen table, or a corner of your living room with a desk will work just as well.
 A clearly defined boundary between your work and your home space will help you shift your mentality from “I’m at home” to “I’m at work.”

 First, and most importantly, make sure you have a comfortable chair.
 Since you’ll be sitting in it for most of the day, you’ll want something that doesn’t bother your back and can be easily adjusted.
 If you use a printer on a regular basis, be sure to invest in one that won’t frustrate you by jamming every time you try to use it.